Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Bloodthirster.png" Align=right width=8% height=8%>

 - Greatsword
+- Attunement

-**Engorge**: While above 50% hit points, your attacks with _Bloodthirster_ deals 1d6 additional damage.
+**Engorge**: While above 50% hit points, your attacks with _Bloodthirster_ deals 2d6 additional damage.

-**Lifestel**: Whenever you hit an attack with _Bloodthirster_ you heal equal to your proficiency bonus
+**Lifesteal**: Whenever you hit an attack with _Bloodthirster_ you heal equal to twice your proficiency bonus

-**Critical**: Your Critical strike chance increases by one.
+**Critical**: Your Critical strike chance increases by two.

-_You gain +2 to hit and damage rolls using this magical weapon_
+_You gain +3 to hit and damage rolls using this magical weapon_

 ---